hughrun/autodidact/read.md

 * Wikipedia and the politics of openness / Nathaniel Tkacz
 * Made by humans / Ellen Broad
 * How we learn / Benedict Carey
+* Algorithms of oppression / Safiya Noble
+* Empire of cotton: a new history of global capitalism / Sven Beckert

 ---
 Note: I probably wouldn't have bothered listing _The Communist Manifesto_, which is only 40 pages, but the "Introduction" is 200 pages long and quite interesting.